vseryakov/backendjs/README.md

         /connection/update?id=12345&type=invite&state=accepted

 - `/connection/del`
-  Delete existing connection, `id` and `type` must be specified, mass-deletion is not supported only one conection by one.
+  Delete existing connection(s), `id` and/or `type` may be be specified, if not all existing connections will be deleted.

   Example: